pavanis333/casestudies-qa/README.md

 - **Practice Mode**: Test your ethical decision-making by hiding model answers until you're ready.
 - **Flashcards**: Randomly generated dilemma scenarios for quick recall.
 - **Progress Tracking**: Tracks "read" and "practiced" cases using LocalStorage.
+- **Data Management**: Export and Import your progress to keep your data safe.
 - **Favorites**: Bookmark difficult cases for later review.
+- **Advanced Search & Filters**: Filter by Year and Category, with search term highlighting.
 - **Responsive Design**: Modern, glassmorphism-inspired UI that works on all devices.

 ## 🛠️ Tech Stack